diqidoq/gimp-build-from-source-docs/README.md

 Preparation
 -----------

-We basically use 2 folders for Nordholts approach:
+We basically will have 2 folders to maintain for Nordholts approach:

- 1. First sub folder from the cloning of the git repository (will created automatically while cloning)
+ 1. `gimp` The automatically created sub folder from the cloning of the git repository (will be created automatically while cloning)
- 2. Second sub folder for the later installation from the build
+ 2. `install` A second sub folder for the later installation from the build (You can nam eit liek you want)

 NOTE: I personally recommend to seperate the whole gimp development version folder structure from the rest of the user folder.
 But you can choose what you want.
 You only need to fit the rest of the tutorial to your needs.